 There are many types of questions you can put into a feedback survey, such as asking about the quality of the product and the level of personal satisfaction.
 Gaining an overall look into customer satisfaction will help your team in the long run, and if your client is happy it will increase morale and effectiveness in your team.

 Customer loyalty is another great way to measure effectiveness.
 When customers return—or when customers suggest you to new clients—you can gather that your team did a great job.
-This score is a way for you to build your company as well, as the more return customers you get along with new clients will increase your model and profit.
+This score is a way for you to build your company as well, as the more return customers you get along with new clients, the more your model and profit will increase.

 In Conclusion, Seek Togetherness